-The Contractor shall verify and be responsible for al dimensions.
+The Contractor shall verify and be responsible for all dimensions.
 DO NOT scale the drawing - any errors or omissions shall be reported to Stantec without delay.
+The Copyrights to all designs and drawings are the property of Stantec.
+Reproduction or use for any purpose other than that authorized by Stantec is forbidden.